Model-based Clustering with Missing Not At Random Data: Proposal

-Then for fixed parameters $(\pi,\lambda,\bpsi)$, the mixture model for $\tilde \ty_i^\mathrm{obs}$ is the same as the distribution for $\ty_i^\mathrm{obs}$ with the mixture model~(\ref{eq:mixture}) under the MNAR$z$~(\ref{eq:MNARz}) or MNAR$\tzj$ assumption~(\ref{eq:MNARzj}). \end{theorem} Theorem \ref{propo:MAR.MNARz} implies that the maximum likelihood estimate of $(\pi,\lambda,\bpsi)$ is the same considering $\tilde{\ty}_i^{\mathrm{obs}}$ under the MAR assumption and $\ty_i^{\mathrm{obs}}$ under the MNAR$z$ assumption~(\ref{eq:MNARz}) or MNAR$\tzj$ assumption~(\ref{eq:MNARzj}).
-This implies that if the mechanism is MNAR$z$ or MNAR$\tzj$, an (EM) algorithm designed for MAR data can be used on the augmented data set instead, capitalizing on efficient implementations dedicated to such a well-studied setting (see Section \ref{sec:simu}).
-In fact, Theorem \ref{propo:MAR.MNARz} is the first theoretical result in unsupervised learning in line with the intuition developed in \citep{josse2019consistency} for supervised learning and in \citep{sportisse2020imputation} for estimation in low-rank models, that working with MAR strategies on the data set augmented by the missing pattern can actually tackle certain types of MNAR settings.
+Theorem \ref{propo:MAR.MNARz} implies that the maximum likelihood estimate of $\btheta$ is the same considering $\tilde{\ty}_i^{\mathrm{obs}}$ under the MAR assumption and $\ty_i^{\mathrm{obs}}$ under the MNAR$z$ assumption~(\ref{eq:MNARz}).
+This implies that if the mechanism is MNAR$z$, an (EM) algorithm designed for MAR data can be used on the augmented data set instead, capitalizing on efficient implementations dedicated to such a well-studied setting (see Section \ref{sec:simu}).
+In fact, Theorem \ref{propo:MAR.MNARz} is the first theoretical result in unsupervised learning in line with the intui\-tion developed in \citep{josse2019consistency} for supervised learning and in \citep{sportisse2020imputation} for estimation in low-rank models, that working with MAR strategies on the data set augmented by the missing pattern can actually tackle certain types of MNAR settings.